ruff-drivers/modbus-serial-master/README.md

 The constructor function.
 - **port:** The communication port that modbus relies on, usually the port is an `UART`.
 The port must have one `write` method and can emit `data` event.
 - **options:** Some configrations to parse data from the port using mobus protocol.
+  - **mode:** Optional.
+The mode of modbus protocol, can be "RTU" or "ASCII".
+The default value is "RTU".
   - **cmdTimeout:** Optional.
 The command timeout of one modbus command.
 The default value is 500 milliseconds.
   - **parseSlaveData:** Optional. `parseSlaveData` is an boolean, when it is `true`, the response data will be converted to an readable `Array` format according the modbus protocol, otherwise, the response data will be in format of raw `Buffer`.
 The defalue vlaue is `true`.